betaseries/mailchimp-bundle/README.md

 }
 ```

-If you want to tell MailChimp that an existing subscriber has changed its e-mail, you can do it with the `new-email` option:
+If you want to tell MailChimp that an existing subscriber has changed its e-mail, you can do it by adding the `new-email` option to the merge tags:

 ```php
 <?php